JonathanDunkleberger/Scribe_Agent/README.md

 ### "Model not found"
 Update the model name in `config.py` if Google changes their API.

+### "API key not valid"
+This app uses Google AI Studio keys (https://aistudio.google.com/app/apikey), which are different from Google Cloud (Vertex) keys.
+If you used a Cloud Console key, generate an AI Studio key and put it in `.env` as `GOOGLE_API_KEY`.

 ### Long topic names
 The script automatically truncates long filenames to avoid Windows path limits.